The Ultimate Guide To The Martini

 Planning on making your own Martini at home?
 Yes, you go for it!
 Here are some tips:

-Pop the bottle in the freezer.
-They do it at DUKES and it's what makes their Martinis insane.
+Pop the bottle in the freezer: They do it at Dukes and it's what makes their Martinis insane (it's also why there's a two-Martini limit at the bar - there's zero dilution!).
 You'll see the difference.

-Quality garnish all the way.
-Alessandro always uses Amalfi lemons - if you can go select one from your local food market, ace.
+Quality garnish all the way: Alessandro always uses Amalfi lemons.
+If you can, go find one at your local food market.
+Ace.
 Ditto with the olives - plump green ones in brine, not oil.

-Chill your glass while you mix your drink so it's cold when you pour your Martini in.
+Chill your glass: Pop it in the freezer while you mix your drink so it's cold when you pour your Martini in.

 Now just use the guide above to decide on your ratios and style and you're ready to roll, baby!